Equality test of K unknown component distributions

 - sim_U

-(default to NULL) Random draws of the inner convergence part of the contrast as defined in the IBM approach (see 'Details' below).
+(default to NULL) Random draws of the inner convergence part of the contrast as defined in the IBM approach (see references below).

 - tune_penalty